Working with GraphQL

 Performing a `mvn clean compile`

-the Apollo , and generate a `GetOrderByIdQuery`
+will call the Apollo Plugin, and generate a `GetOrderByIdQuery`

 class in your `target/generated-sources`